ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ### Navigate to Mods

-On the top bar of the Launcher, look for the tab called Mods, Click on it and then select Minecraft
+On the top bar of the Launcher, look for the tab called Mods, click on it and then select Minecraft.

 ![Launcher Mods](../../assets/images/installation/twitch_1.png)